mr-who-0903/quora_for_college/README.md

 # quora_for_college

-This project si live at https://qcollege.herokuapp.com/
+This project is live at https://qcollege.herokuapp.com/